THE GRAND PRIX HUMANITAIRE OF FRANCE AND HER COLONIES (GPHFC)

 DUTIES OF MEMBERS

 10. Members of the Award are expected to propagate the Award and its interests by every proper means in their power.
 They are required to maintain contact with the Grand Master or His Representatives, and to advise promptly of any change of address.
 They are required also to avoid all political entanglements or discussions in their capacity as members, whether collectively or singly.

 11. In the general course of events an annual Investiture of the San Luigi Orders will normally be scheduled at which new award recipients may be formally presented with their awards by the Grand Master.
 Members will be required to contribute an amount to be advised to assist the Orders to cover their costs in organising such an event.
-In addition, such occasions will normally include a collection to be applied to the needs of those worthwhile and charitable causes supported by the San Luigi Orders Charitable Trust.
+In addition, such occasions will normally include a collection to be applied to the needs of those worthwhile and charitable causes supported by the San Luigi Orders.
 Additional meetings will be held as circumstances warrant.

 INSIGNIA OF THE AWARD

 12. The Insignia is exemplified below:

-Approved this twenty-sixth day of January in the year of Our Lord two thousand and twelve and revised this seventh day of July in the year of Our Lord two thousand and twenty:
+Approved this twenty-sixth day of January in the year of Our Lord two thousand and twelve and revised this first day of May in the year of Our Lord two thousand and twenty-three:

 Prince-Abbot of San Luigi